 Sheet and full-screen modals in Apple apps look like the Wallet ones from iOS 12.2, where the options in square white boxes appear in rounded white boxes with more padding overall (but it's still not everywhere).

 There's a new toggle in the Face ID & Passcode and Touch ID & Passcode settings to disable Wallet on the lock screen.
+This option should appeal to anyone who wants an extra layer of security to their mobile payments, or those who activate Wallet accidentally far too often.

 Some header tabs look different across apps such as in the Battery settings and in the iTunes Store.